 Alexa, what’s the best way to compete with Amazon?

-It’s clear that Amazon is unstoppable in many areas—sellers on the marketplace can make and sell your own products or leverage new tools like Amazon dropshipping.
-New ecommerce brands may be intimidated by the behemoth at first, but the truth is, there are so many ways you can compete with Amazon and build a rewarding online business.
+It’s clear that Amazon is unstoppable in many areas—sellers on the marketplace can make and sell their own products or leverage new tools like Amazon dropshipping.
+New ecommerce brands and online stores may be intimidated by the behemoth at first, but the truth is, there are many ways you can compete with Amazon and build a rewarding online business.

 Get to know your customers and what they value.
 Create unique products.
 And always provide the best customer service possible.
-If you follow these three strategies, you’ll never have to worry about Amazon’s market share getting in your way.
+While following these three strategies won't make you the next Jeff Bezos, you’ll never have to worry about Amazon’s market share getting in your way.

 Amazon competitors FAQ